 Individual Counseling: Referrals for any counseling service can be made by a teacher or other school staff, parents, or the student.
 Individual and small group counseling are short-term, voluntary, and confidential.
 Parental permission is obtained prior to any group counseling experience and prior to any extended individual counseling.

 Small Group Counseling: Small groups will be offered throughout the year based upon the needs of individual students.
 Groups may focus on, but are not limited to, such issues as family changes, grief, self-esteem, anger management, study skills, and friendship.
 Your suggestions of group tropics which may be helpful to your child are always appreciated.

-Classroom Guidance: Throughout the year, students will participate in classroom guidance lessons, which will occur every 3 weeks, for 30 or 45 minutes.
+Classroom Guidance: Throughout the year, students will participate in classroom guidance lessons, which will occur every 3 weeks, for 30 minutes.
 Guidance lessons will most often coincide with Stafford County's Word of the Month Program.